Bamboo Composite vs Wood: A Sustainable Choice for Outdoor Construction in Kenya

 Wood in Kenya: Strengths and Limitations

 Wood remains popular for several reasons.
-It is widely available, familiar to installers and often more affordable upfront.
-At the same time, its performance in Kenya’s climate comes with clear limitations, particularly outdoors.
+It is widely available, familiar to installers, and often more affordable upfront.
+However, its performance in Kenya’s climate comes with clear limitations, particularly outdoors.

 Common Challenges with Wood

-Ongoing maintenance through sanding, sealing or chemical treatments
+Ongoing Maintenance: Regular sanding, sealing, or chemical treatments are required.

 These factors increase both maintenance effort and lifetime cost, especially in exposed outdoor applications.